Rebel (company): Rebel

+In 2012, Rebel Sport dropped the word "sport" from its name and adopted a new logo and black and yellow branding.

+Defunct store formats

-In 2011, Amart Sports was acquired by Super Retail Group.
+Amart Sports

+Amart was a big format sports store headquartered in Queensland.

+Archer Capital acquired Amart Sports in 2004.

 In 2017, the Amart Sports brand was discontinued and merged into the Rebel Sport brand.
 The merger was designed to allow a focus on a single sporting goods brand and reduce costs.

+Rowe & Jarman

+Archer Capital also merged its acquisitions of South Australian-based Rowe & Jarman, smaller format stores doing business in Western Australia, South Australia, Northern Territory, Victoria and Tasmania to complement Amart Sports.
+Rowe & Jarman became known as Amart Sports.

+Brands

-Rebel stocks a number of well known international brands, including Nike, Asics, Adidas, PUMA and Under Armour.
-As a group, Rebel Sport (aka rebel) has more than 150 stores across Australia, and employ over 4,500 employees.
-In 2012, Rebel Sport dropped the word "sport" from its name and adopted a new logo and black and yellow branding.
+Rebel stocks a number of well known international brands, including Nike, Asics, Adidas, Puma and Under Armour.

-Ell & Voo is a Activewear brand owned by Rebel.
+Ell & Voo is an activewear brand owned by Rebel.

-Sponsorships
+Sponsorship

-On 25 November 2015, rebel signed on as Women's Big Bash League's naming rights sponsor and also become the official online retail store of Cricket Australia.
+On 25 November 2015, Rebel signed on as Women's Big Bash League's naming rights sponsor and also become the official online retail store of Cricket Australia.
+Rebel sponsored the Rebel Sport Masters, a Tier 2 golf tournament on the Australasian PGA Tour held in January 2018 at Wainui Golf Club, Wainui, New Zealand.